teikei/teikei/README.md

 ### External dependencies (package managers)

-Unlike most classic Rails projects, this application uses separate package management for its client-side dependencies.
+This application uses separate package management for its client-side dependencies.
 In order to build the front-end of this application, you will need [npm][npm] (part of node.js) in addition to Bundler.
 NPM will install all external client-side packages into the `node_modules` folder.

 #### Installing/updating dependencies:

 1. Run `bundle install` (installs Ruby dependencies)
 2. Run `npm install` (installs client-side dependencies)

-#### Running the project
+#### Running in development mode

-* To start the application in development mode run `npm start`
+* To start the application in development mode run `npm start` (or `npm start:dev`)
 * Open http://localhost:8000.
 The frontend express server runs on port 8000 with Hot Module Replacement enabled and will proxy backend requests to the Rails server running at port 3000.

+#### Running in production mode

+* Build the project for production with `npm run build`
+* Start in production mode with `npm run start:prod`
+* Open http://localhost:3000 to access the Rails server runnning in production mode.

 ### Test data